-In this context, the Unicareers Luxembourg fair is a great opportunity to meet and interact with hundreds of employers.
-During the event, you will find out more about their open positions and the kind of profile they are looking for.
-Your goal will consist of making a strong impression and be invited for an interview or, at least, strongly encouraged to apply.
+Ten years!
+It is already ten years that the University of Luxembourg, together with Moovijob.com, has co-organized the biggest Recruitment fair in Luxembourg, for both entry-level students and experienced alumni.
+In this context, the Unicareers recruitment fair is a great opportunity to meet and interact with employers.
+You will find out when they are recruiting and who they are looking for.
+Make a strong impression and you may be invited for an interview or, at least, strongly encouraged to apply.

 Boost your employability at Unicareers by following these simple tips given by Romain Raux, Project Manager Career Centre at the University of Luxembourg. 👇